IntegralTeam/library-network-simulation/README.md

 ```

 ### Simulation events
-Probabilities for an event happening at each event
+Probabilities for an event happening at each event.
 One of those will be triggered by a single agent per epoch

 #### Event1
 There is a single event1 each epoch for every active agent
 ```
 event1 = {
-    '_alpha_': 20,   # P for adding a new node connected to an existing node chosen randomly according to the in-degree distribution
+    'alpha': 20,   # P for adding a new node connected to an existing node chosen randomly according to the in-degree distribution
     'beta': 20,      # P for adding an edge between two exisiting nodes.
 One existing node is chosen randomly - according to the in-degree distribution and the other chosen randomly according to the out-degree distribution.
     'gamma': 20,     # P for adding a new node connected to an exsisting node chosen randomly  according to the out-degree distribution
     'delta_in': 20,  # Bias for choosing nodes from degree distribution.